ubaldot/defrecs/README.md

 ```

 By traducing this boring math in Software Engineering language, and by
-considering C as language reference, a component is a .c file that contains
+considering C as language reference, a component is nothing more than a .h/.c pair that contains
 the following:
 1. Bunch of  global *static variables* representing the component state `x`,
 2. *Init* function: to initialize the internal state, that is, our `x0`,